Gates Logo

 Gates is an American corporation that manufactures drive belts and hydraulic drives.
 Its products are used in agricultural, freight, construction, and passenger transport.
 It also finds application in household appliances, heavy industrial equipment, and many other types of equipment.

-Now the abbreviated version of the name is more popular – simply Gates.
-This word was reflected in the logo, which has not changed for a long time and is still used in the digital space, building facades, advertising materials, and official documentation.
-The inscription is placed in an empty white oval with a black outline – or rather, in a vertically located ellipse.
+Now the abbreviated version of the name is more popular, simply Gates.
+This word was reflected in the logo, which has not changed for a long time and is still used across digital space, on building facades, in advertising materials, and in official documentation.
+The inscription is placed in an empty white oval with a black outline, or rather, in a vertically located ellipse.

 The designers chose a right-slanted handwritten font for the company name.
 All letters are interconnected, with the last “s” additionally merging with the oval frame.
 The initial “g” is larger than the rest of the glyphs, although it is also lowercase.
 The developers slightly raised it and turned it diagonally, which caused the lower loop of the letter to go beyond the outer contour of the logo.
 Perhaps this arrangement was needed to fit “g” inside the ellipse with maximum space savings.

-The oval circled around the Gates name symbolizes the integrity and consistency of the corporation because it owns a huge number of brands and produces a wide range of products.
+The oval that circled the Gates name symbolizes the corporation’s integrity and consistency, as it owns a large number of brands and produces a wide range of products.
 The black stripe represents drive belts, hoses, hydraulic pipes, and other branded merchandise.
-All logo elements are inextricably linked and depend on each other, as well as a complex of devices in a hydraulic drive.
+All logo elements are inextricably linked and depend on one another, as well as on a complex of devices in a hydraulic drive.

 Font and Colors